How a Low Functioning Thyroid Can Lead to Weight Gain After 50

 This week I am going to assess how having a low functioning thyroid could be adding to your weight gain woes, even if all your blood levels come back normal.

 Thyroid and Weight Gain

-Thyroid problems and weight gain can be directly linked.
+Weight gain can be directly linked with thyroid problems.
 Thyroid issues develop over time.
 You may have been displaying signs of low thyroid function in your 30s or 40s but were able to push through it.

 As you enter your late 40s, these symptoms tend to become more apparent because of any hormonal fluctuations that are also experienced during that time.
 You need to listen to your thyroid and the signs your body is receiving, and nurture your thyroid if you want to lose weight and gain energy.

 Weight gain is typically linked to an under active thyroid because it slows down your metabolism.
 This results in weight gain and difficulty losing extra weight.

 An under active thyroid gland, a condition referred to as hypothyroidism, is where your thyroid gland doesn’t produce enough hormones.
 Common signs of an under active thyroid are tiredness, weight gain and feeling depressed.